dixitk13/dixitk13.github.io/static/markdowns/infosys.md

 tags:
   - java
   - sql
-  - oracle
-  - jaxws
+  - hibernate
   - reflections
+  - infosys
   - soa
+  - jaxws
+images:
+  - java
+  - sql
   - hibernate
+  - reflections
+  - infosys
 ---

 I was an Application Developer for a J2EE application which deal with “VPN automation” automating the entire VPN order processing till the step of provisioning.